dewi-alliance/hotspot-manufacturers/template.md

 * What brought you to Helium?

 ## Product Information (required)
-* What is this product's model name or model number?
+* What is this product's model name?
 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is this model for indoor, outdoor, or both?
 (If there are two models, list them separately)
 * Provide a brief description: